-Kyle Richard Olson assists clients with complex commercial litigation, at both the trial and appellate levels, and on international arbitration.
-Kyle has also authored several articles related to international law in newspapers and legal publications, including the Chicago Tribune, Legal 500 and McGill University Journal of Dispute Resolution.
+Kyle Richard Olson assists clients with complex commercial litigation, at both the trial and appellate levels, and in international arbitration, a field in which Legal 500 recognized him as an "up and comer" in 2019.
+Kyle has also authored several articles in newspapers and legal publications, including Legal 500, McGill University Journal of Dispute Resolution, and the Chicago Tribune.

 Representative Legal Matters